Puhinui railway station

 Puhinui railway station is a station of the Auckland rail network and is located in Papatoetoe, New Zealand.
-Passenger services on the Eastern Line and Southern Line use the station.
+Passenger services on the East West Line and South City Line use the station.
 It is accessed from Puhinui Road from both sides of the tracks via a pedestrian bridge located at the site of a former level crossing (Puhinui Road itself now crosses on a bridge approximately 120m north of the pedestrian bridge).
-This is the nearest public transport access to the main cemetery for South Auckland; Manukau cemetery at 361 Puhinui Road, Wiri.

 South of this station, Eastern Line and Southern Line services diverge, the Eastern onto the Manukau Branch which terminates at Manukau.
 The Southern continues south via Homai toward Pukekohe.

 History

 The station was opened on 29 June 1925 for passengers.
 Goods services closed on 12 May 1958.
 Originally, the name Cambria was suggested for the railway station.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Manukau, and Pukekohe via Puhinui.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates East West and South City Line services.